 Do you understand why it is hard for you to be intimate with your children?
-Simply because you live hidden behind fig leaves so you can cover your shame.
-You hide behind the trees using perfectionism, the victim mentality so that you mistreat your children by demanding from them to live a holy life, a life that you have not been able to live.
+It is because you live hidden behind fig leaves to cover your shame.
+You hide behind the trees using perfectionism, the victim mentality that leads you to mistreat your children by demanding they live a holy life, a life that you have not been able to live.

 How can you be intimate with your children when your shame leads you to live a false life?
-How can you experience true intimacy with your spouse when you hide the truth of your past from him/her, and you just want to be intimate when you want to have sex?
+How can you experience true intimacy with your spouse when you hide the truth of your past from him/her, and the only time you want to be intimate is when you want to have sex?
 God did not create sex just to satisfy a glandular desire.
-You cannot be intimate as long as your life’s true you is hidden behind emotional clothes.
+You cannot be intimate as long as your true is hidden behind emotional clothes.

-The lack of intimacy developed in our families of origin is the reason why this society is building men and women with an anxious, ambivalent and avoidant attachments.
+The lack of intimacy developed in our families is why this society is building men and women with anxious, ambivalent, and avoidant attachments.
 These people with insecurity problems find it difficult to develop intimacy with others.

-The couple that is emotionally, spiritually, intellectually, and physically intimate do not get divorced because true intimacy is the antidote to divorce.
+A couple that is emotionally, spiritually, intellectually, and physically intimate does not get divorced because true intimacy is the antidote to divorce.

 In Genesis 3:9-13, God is looking for Adam and Eve.
-They feared and hid because they were naked.
-What would have happened if they had not come out of their hiding?
+They were afraid and hid because they were naked.
+What would have happened if they had not come out from hiding?
 If we analyze it, Adam and Eve made themselves vulnerable before God, they showed their nakedness and told Him what had happened.

-Dear friend who is reading these lines, I challenge you today to take your mask off and have the courage to be imperfect, the courage to love yourself, and the courage to let go of what you believe you should be so you can become what you really are.
+I challenge you today to take your mask off and have the courage to be imperfect and to love yourself.
+Have the courage to let go of what you believe you should be, so you can become what you are.
 And how can you do it?
 By being authentic and asking for Heavenly help, and, if necessary, professional help.
-Besides, if you accept negative emotions, you will be on your way towards true intimacy with God and others.
+Besides, if you accept negative emotions, you will be on your way to true intimacy with God and others.